The Mediator: Adaptation

 In a 2020 blog, Cabot confirmed that American-Australian writer and director Sarah Spillane had shown her a script of a possible adaptation of Shadowland.
-The novels were pitched to Netflix as a film series with a one-hour runtime per book, totaling to seven movies.
+Spillane had expressed interest in the novels, describing it as "The Sixth Sense meets Twilight with an edgy bad-ass female lead."
+Debra Martin Chase, who had previously produced The Princess Diariess Disney film adaptations, was set to produce the project.
+The novels were initially pitched to Netflix as a film series with a one-hour runtime per book which would total to seven movies.
 Filming was planned in 2020, but was delayed due to the COVID-19 pandemic.
+In 2023, Cabot announced that the project was shut down after Netflix dropped the rights to the novel.